Rutgers stuns No. 9 Maryland for school record 18th home win - WHIZ News

-Montez Mathis added 15 points and Gio Baker had 11 as the Scarlet Knights (19-11, 10-9 Big Ten) snapped a three-game losing streak.
-It was their school record 18th home win (18-1) this season.
+“We don’t feel sorry for ourselves,” Turgeon said.
+“We know who we are.
+We didn’t get to 23-5 by not being a good basketball team playing a Top-10 schedule in the country.
+It’s just that this last 72 hours has not gone so well.
+I love my team.
+We’re going to bounce back, but we just didn’t have it tonight.
+Give Rutgers credit.”

+Montez Mathis added 15 points for Rutgers, which 49% from the field, including 7 of 16 from long range.

-Jalen Smith had 16 points and 10 rebounds for Maryland (23-7, 13-6), which has dropped three of its last four.
+Jalen Smith had 16 points and 10 rebounds for Maryland.
 Anthony Cowan added 19 points for the Terps, who shot an atrocious 6 of 32 from 3-point range, including 2 of 16 in the first half.

 Young helped break the game open early, hitting his first four shots to ignite a 15-4 spurt that allowed the Scarlet Knights to open a 19-8 lead.